The Dawning Future Youth and Young Adult Subsidy

 What to know before applying:

-- Applications must be received at least 3 weeks before the event.
+- Applications must be received at least 3 weeks before the event (sooner is better).

 - Generally, funding is awarded for event registration and travel costs only.
 We may request registration confirmation and/or travel receipts as part of the subsidy process.

 - Payment may be made by cheque or online bank transfer.
 Please allow up to 3 weeks turnaround time for payment, once subsidy is approved.

 - Unused subsidies (for instance if the applicant cannot attend due to unforeseen circumstances) are to be returned to the CUC so that others can benefit from funding.